-- The master initiates the transaction by issuing a start condition of pulling csb_i to active low - The master assembles the serial data on the falling edge of the SPI clock so the SPI slave can capture the same on the rising edge of the SPI clock - The first 7 bits are don't care with the 8th bit being set to 0 to indicate a read operation. - The next 8 bits (second byte) are used for the register map address - The next 8 bits (third byte) are used for the register map read data that is supplied by the pif slave block - The 16th rising edge of the SPI clock is used to capture the last address bit.
+- The master initiates the transaction by issuing a start condition of pulling csn_i to active low - The master assembles the serial data on the falling edge of the SPI clock so the SPI slave can capture the same on the rising edge of the SPI clock - The first 7 bits are don't care with the 8th bit being set to 0 to indicate a read operation - The next 8 bits (second byte) are used for the register map address - The next 8 bits (third byte) are used for the register map read data that is supplied by the pif slave block - The 16th rising edge of the SPI clock is used to capture the last address bit.
 The SPI slave then assembles the address, enable and wr_rdn to the PIF slave block.
 The slave block then uses the address when enable is high to provide the read back data via a multiplexer.
 This operation has to be completed within half a SPI clock since the SPI slave has to assemble the first read back data bit on the falling edge of the SPI clock so the SPI slave can capture the same on the next rising edge.
-After 7 additional clocks, all the 8 serial read back data bits are sent out from the SPI slave. - The CSB is then de-activated (by going high) by the master. - For the next read operation, CSB is held high for at least a duration of two spi clocks following which the entire operation can start again.
+After 7 additional clocks, all the 8 serial read back data bits are sent out from the SPI slave. - The CSN is then de-activated (by going high) by the master - For the next read operation, CSN is held high for at least a duration of two SPI clocks following which the entire operation can start again. - When CSB goes high after an SPI transaction is complete, it is recommended that the SPI clock is shut off and stays in the low stay till the next SPI transaction starts.
+During this time, the SDO will hold the last transmitted bit.
+The duration for which the CSB is expected to be held high is equivalent of two SPI clocks.
+If for some reason, the SPI clocks cannot be held static at zero and need to toggle when CSB is high, then the SDO will output a low after the first rising edge of the SPI clock after the CSB has transitioned to high.
+The duration for which CSB is expected to be held high is equivalent of two SPI clock.